 Learn basic HTML formatting you can use to format content in your posts and pages …

-The web, your web site, your pages and even your web content are all built and driven by code.
+The world wide web, your web site, your web pages and even your content are all built and driven by a language of code.

-It is inevitable, then, that sooner or later, you will probably need something done for your business online, for your web site, or in your web content that will require having some knowledge of code.
+It is inevitable, then, that sooner or later, you will need something done for your business online, for your web site, or in your web content that requires having coding expertise.

-HTML is one of the main “code” languages used to power the web, websites, web pages and even web content.
+HTML is one of the main “code” languages used to build the web, web sites, blog pages and web content.

-One of the main benefits of using a WordPress-powered website is that you don’t have to know HTML to create and format content for your pages.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in visual editor that allows you to create and easily format content just by clicking on a few menu buttons.
+You don’t need to know HTML to use WordPress.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in web editor that allows you to compose and easily format your content simply by clicking on a few menu buttons.

-As you will learn below, it’s useful to have a little knowledge of HTML when writing, editing or formatting content in your WordPress website.
-Having a little knowledge of HTML can also save you time and money.
+As you will learn below, it’s useful to have a bit of knowledge of HTML when writing, editing or formatting content in WordPress.
+Knowing a little bit of HTML can also save you time and money.

-You don’t need to know HTML in order to use WordPress, but having a little HTML knowledge can be really useful as a WordPress user!
+You don’t have to know HTML to use WordPress, but having a little HTML knowledge is quite useful as a WordPress user!

-A Practical Guide To HTML Formatting Tags – Tutorial
+HTML Formatting Tags For WordPress Beginners – Step-By-Step Tutorial

-- You would like to edit your existing content, add a text link and an image into a section of your sidebar, or direct your visitors to your contact page, newsletter subscription page, etc. If you know basic HTML, you can do this really easily and quickly without having to pay someone else to do this for you.
+- You would like to adjust certain elements in your existing content, insert formatted text and an image to an area of your sidebar, or direct visitors to your contact form, opt-in form, etc. If you understand basic HTML, you can do this really easily and quickly without professional assistance.

-- You outsource content work to a web copywriter and get back files containing formatted text.
-Having some basic knowledge of HTML can help you understand and review the quality of the work before you accept the work.
+- You outsource content writing to a web copywriter and get back files containing HTML code.
+Having a little knowledge of HTML will help you better proof the content before you accept and pay for the work.

-- Someone creates your articles or web pages.
-You spot a couple of mistakes in the text, like a word or phrase that should not have been made bold, or a hyperlink that points to an incorrect URL.
-Having a little knowledge of HTML can help you edit and correct simple things in your posts or pages very quickly without needing to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone else creates content for your site.
+You see a couple of simple mistakes in the text, like a line of text that should not have been made bold, or a hyperlink that has not been added to your text.
+Having some knowledge of HTML helps you fix simple things in your content very quickly without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-- You need to discuss new project or requirement with a web development team.
-Knowing some basic HTML not only can help you communicate more effectively with web developers and web designers, it also helps you feel and appear more confident and knowledgeable when discussing ideas or making requests for changes to your website.
+- You want to discuss new project or requirement with your website development team.
+Having some basic knowledge of HTML not only can help you communicate more effectively with web developers and web designers, it can also help prevent you from being taken advantage of.

-You don’t need to become a code-loving web geek – just have enough knowledge of basic HTML to be a “web-savvy” business owner!
+You don’t need to become a technical web developer – just have enough knowledge of HTML to be a “web-smart” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …